-Of course, your decisions will be heavily dependent on house values and prices, but knowing what is not suitable is a good starting point when it’s time to find property for sale.
+Of course, your decisions will depend heavily on your budget, but knowing what is not suitable is a good starting point when it’s time to find your dream home.

 What Happens if You Can’t Find Your Ideal Home?

-Whether it’s because house prices are too high or there simply aren’t owners selling houses in sufficient numbers in your chosen areas, you might encounter problems in your search for the ideal home.
-According to Investopedia.com, there are four options open to you, should your search prove to be less than fruitful.
+Whether it’s because house prices are too high or there aren’t owners selling houses in sufficient numbers in your chosen areas, you might encounter problems in your search for the ideal home.
+However, according to Investopedia.com, there are four options open to you, should your search prove to be less than fruitful.

 Widen your search to different neighbourhoods.
 It is not unusual to find hugely differing average property prices only streets apart.

 Consider relocation if your employment situation allows it.
 Particularly in London, many low and middle-income earners are relocating to other British towns and cities to enjoy a better standard of living.

 Consider a compromise that won’t have profound consequences on your standard of living.
 For example, do you need that conservatory?
 And is off-street parking that important to you?

 If you really can’t find a property in time and you are selling a house simultaneously, delaying your sale could be a decision you live to regret.
 If you consider renting a property, that will give you the breathing space you need to find your ideal home.